-Any unused funds from Asset & Repair (AR) financing must be reimbursed to the NRPB and PFI based on 65% grant 35% loan ratio.
-35% of unused funds will be applied to the loan portion and 65% will be reimbursed as part of the grant portion.
+• Any unused funds from Asset & Repair (AR) financing must be reimbursed to the NRPB (for the grant portion) and PFI (for the loan portion) based on the same grant/loan ratio approved in the respective credit and beneficiary agreements..
+Loan ratio as per in the Credit Agreement will be applied to the loan portion and grant ratio as per the Beneficiary Agreement will be reimbursed as part of the grant portion.
 There may be administrative fees associated from the PFI with amending the credit agreement and license fees when transferring, these can be financed by the NRPB through the unused AR grant amount.
 Unused funds may occur once the MSME has finalized purchasing approved items and these items were reduced in price or not available.